Raina-M/detectCO_by_scRNAseq/pipeline.md

 > Castellani, Marco, et al. "Meiotic recombination dynamics in plants with repeat-based holocentromeres shed light on the primary drivers of crossover patterning." bioRxiv (2023): 2023-04.

 ### 1. Selection of markers on phased reference genome
 We selected allelic SNPs as genotyping markers on reference to distinguish two haplotypes.
-There are varities of tools for alignments and SNP calling.
+There are varieties of tools for alignments and SNP calling.
 Here I show an example by using `bowtie2` and `bcftools`.
 The derived SNPs were then converted by [SHOREmap](http://bioinfo.mpipz.mpg.de/shoremap/).
 ```
 # ----- Mapping NGS reads to haplotype 1 of phased reference genome -----
 # index reference